 Here are 3 tips for motivating teens that have become primary approaches we use in all our programs:

 1 – Expand their time preference

 In the early days of our work, much of our efforts were based on a study of a concept called time preference.
 Basically, it was a metric that measured how far into the future a young person looks when making a decision.
 The average teen has a time preference of 12 to 24 hours… which means they only think about the potential repercussions into the following day.
 It is an instant gratification mindset.
-When they decide whether or not to take drugs, their primary decision criteria is the likelihood of getting caught.
+When they decide whether or not to take drugs, their primary decision criteria is the likelihood of getting caught and nowadays they can visit sites like 420 High Street to find out how to cheat all kinds of drug tests, from using fake urine samples, to chemically altering their hair follicles.
+As well as this, students have easy access to fake IDs online.
+While fake IDs are thought of as easy to identify, Texas fake ID is almost impossible to spot as fake, with it even passing as scannable.
 Many students, upon deciding to drop out of school, do so because they do not want to deal with an uncomfortable circumstance like a bully or having to do homework that night.

 This same study showed that if you could expand a child’s time preference, they were in more than 80% less likely to make a life-changing catastrophic decision like quitting school, committing a crime or taking illicit drugs.
 It is so important to get our children to think about the future and have high expectations.
 When we make their future valuable to them, it factors into their decision making process.
 If we make the future appear bright, they will undoubtedly be more engaged and make better decisions in the present.